 5. Aspect ratio mismatch with model training

 Some models are trained primarily on 16:9 horizontal video.
 Asking for 9:16 vertical can degrade temporal coherence in less-trained regions.
-Pika in particular has shown this pattern with extreme aspect ratios.
+Older Pika releases showed this with extreme aspect ratios; Veo 3.1 and Kling 3.0 are now trained on both 16:9 and 9:16, so the gap is smaller in 2026, but it still exists in every model.

 6. Wrong tool for the scene

-Runway, Pika, Kling, Sora each have different strengths.
+Runway, Kling, Pika, Veo, and Seedance each have different strengths.
 Some are stronger on static backgrounds with subject motion; others on moving cameras with locked subjects.
-Using the wrong tool for the scene type produces flicker.
+Using the wrong tool for the scene type produces flicker even when the prompt is clean.

 7. Short clip with too much motion budget